Last Updated on

 - Lead foot firmly planted on the ground and flat

-- Heel of rear foot lifted off ground slightly.
+- The heel of rear foot lifted off ground slightly.
 Allows for quicker movements

-- Rear foot curved out at least 45 degrees and sometimes even 90 degrees, depending on the type of stance you maintain.
+- Rear foot curved out at least 45 degrees and sometimes even 90 degrees, depending on the type of stance you maintain no 1 linux 다운로드.
 In boxing, the back foot tends have more of an outward angle than in a muay thai stance.

 - Weight should be evenly distributed between front and back legs.
 This distribution can change — when approaching you rest a bit more weight on front foot for faster attacks and when defensive you rest more weight on your back foot to lean back faster.